 Until the 2013-14 campaign, Real Madrid’s silverware collection was dominated by prior triumphs.
 However, it is no accident that Los Blancos began to command European football and had their most glorious years when the Carvajal-Marcelo combo started to mesh.

-Of course, their formidable attacking trio and midfield wizards stole the spotlight, but their partnership was instrumental in adding four Champions League trophies in five seasons to their already illustrious trophy cabinet.
+Of course, their formidable attacking trio and midfield wizards stole the spotlight, but their partnership was instrumental in adding five Champions League trophies to their already illustrious trophy cabinet.

 🗓️ #OnThisDay in 2014